miguelangelo78/ScrapBook/README.md

 **- Feeds**
 =======
-In order your own feed you need to write:
+In order to read your own feed you need to write the following:
 ``` Java
 // Grab most recent feeds:
 Elements feeds = fb.get("me/feed", Elements.class);